nicholaswmin/dyno/src/threadpool/README.md

 - Avoid delayed cleanups in `SIGTERM` handlers otherwise the thread will be killed with `SIGKILL`.
-- Dead threads, either because of runtime errors or spawn errors cause the entire process to exit 1.
+- Dead threads, either because of runtime errors or spawn errors cause the entire process to exit with `exit code: 1`.
 - Based on [`child_process.fork()`][cp-fork] so technically
   it's *multiprocessing* rather than *multithreading*.